ningweinw/ningweinw.github.io/ICT335/Lab3.md

   - Additional configuration: disable backup
 - After the database is created, enable incoming MySQL traffic
   - Choose *database-1*, choose the Security group, edit inbound rules, add the following rule:
-    - Type: *MYSQL/Aurora*, Source: *Anywhere*
+    - Type: *MYSQL/Aurora*, Source: *Anywhere-IPv4*
 - Take note of the database endpoint host string, which will be used to replace \<MYSQL_HOST\> in task 3

 ### 2. Upload Web Application Package to S3
 - Upload [azure-vote.tar](https://github.com/ningweinw/ningweinw.github.io/raw/master/ICT335/scripts/azure-vote.tar) to the S3 bucket created in Lab 1.
-Enable public access, refer to Lab 1
+  - Provide the following tag: key=*public*, value=*yes*
 - Take note of the URL, which will be used to replace <S3_TAR_URL> in task 3

 ### 3. Create EC2 Launch template for Web Server